TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 The development process involved carefully examining maps on Trailmap.fi and manually translating what I observed into MapCSS.
 I did not have access to Trailmap.fi’s code or any automated tools to assist in this process.
 Instead, it was a meticulous task of visual inspection and manual coding to ensure that the style closely matched the appearance of Trailmap.fi.
 This approach means that while the style aims to replicate the visual elements of Trailmap.fi, it is not an exact copy, and some elements may look different.

-The main objective of this style is to provide immediate visual feedback on map edits within JOSM, ensuring the accurate representation of trail data.
+The main objective of this style was to provide immediate visual feedback on map edits within JOSM, ensuring the accurate representation of trail data.
 This MTB Trailmap Style includes features such as color-coded trail difficulty levels, indicators for uphill difficulty, text labels for MTB difficulty and surface information, and visualization of trail width and visibility.
 These enhancements offer a comprehensive view of trail conditions directly within JOSM, streamlining the mapping process and improving accuracy for MTB mapping platforms like Trailmap.fi, MTBmap.no, and other MTB mapping services that utilize similar OSM data.

 By using this map style, map editors can see real-time previews of their edits, eliminating the need to wait for updates on external services, which can take hours or even days.
 This makes the tool invaluable for anyone involved in mapping MTB trails, ensuring that edits are consistent and accurately reflected across different platforms.
 Its global applicability means it can benefit MTB mapping efforts worldwide, supporting various platforms and communities dedicated to mountain biking.